The Ocelot, one of its habitats and the Wall

 A collection of walls

 Take as an example the Great Wall of China.
 It started simply by the building of fortifications which were later connected by walls.
-The construction of the Great Wall took quite a few centuries and the first segments were built in predynastic China from 771-476 BC.
+The construction of the Great Wall took quite a few centuries, and they built the first segments in pre-dynastic China from 771 to 476 BC.

-About 200 years later, the first emperor of China, Qin Shi wanted to protect his lands from nomads from Inner Asia and connected the fortifications by joining them with a continuous wall.
-Over time more segments of this wall and other walls were built by different rulers.
-This is a very long story which is not important for my post.
+About 200 years later, the first emperor of China, Qin Shi, wanted to protect his lands from nomads from Inner Asia and connected the fortifications by joining them with a continuous wall.
+Over time, different rulers built more segments of this wall and other walls.
+This is an endless story that is not important for my post.

 It is only to show you that wall-building, small or large, is something humans have done throughout history and the primary reason was to keep other humans out.

-The Great Wall was designated as a UNESCO World Heritage Site in 1987, and modern tourists visiting China will probably visit this monument.
-In 2003 the Chinese government enacted laws to protect it.
+They designated the Great Wall as a UNESCO World Heritage Site in 1987, and modern tourists visiting China will probably visit this monument.
+In 2003, the Chinese government enacted laws to protect it.

 Another well-known wall is the one constructed by Israel in the occupied West Bank.
-Construction started in June 2002 and it was built to keep (or force) some people out of Israel.
+Construction started in June 2002 and they built it to keep (or force) some people out of Israel.
 The argument was that it was necessary for security.

 I have always had a misunderstanding of the naming of this area called “the West Bank”.
 It is east of Israel and is the western side of occupied Palestine.
 The barrier wall (also known as separation fence, West Bank barrier, or even Apartheid Wall), generally follows the Green Line, established as the border between Palestinian populations and Israel.

 But there are significant deviations from the previously established border.
-It is almost 62% complete and after the entire 708 km length is constructed, an estimation of up to 13% of Palestinian land will be on the Israeli side of this wall, effectively cutting off 10s of thousands of Palestinians from their homes and lands.
+It is almost 62% complete and after they construct the entire 708 km length, an estimation of up to 13% of Palestinian land will be on the Israeli side of this wall, effectively cutting off 10s of thousands of Palestinians from their homes and lands.

-Most of these walls have created problems be it in ancient history or more recently.
-There is another “famous” wall which is creating big problems, not only for people but also for fauna and flora.
+Most of these walls have created problems, be it in ancient history or more recently.
+There is another “famous” wall which is creating enormous problems, not only for people but also for fauna and flora.

 To be fair, part of the American wall exists already, 650 miles to be precise.
-The total border between Mexico and the United States is some 2000-mile long, so there still is a big gap to close.
+The total border between Mexico and the United States is some 2000-mile long, so there still is an enormous gap to close.
 It depends on what type of construction you choose.
 One that lets water and wildlife through or a solid barrier that stops everything dead in its tracks.